druxorey/terplay/README.md

 ## Repository Structure

 There is a directory for each programming language, and within each directory, there are different subdirectories for different game projects.

+For guidelines on coding conventions and project structure, refer to the [Development Guide](docs/development.md).

 ## How To Execute Games